mixxxdj/manual/source/chapters/appendix/mixxx_controls.rst

 .. note:: Although the first auxiliary group is named :mixxx:cogroupref:`[Auxiliary1]`, the group for the first microphone is just called :mixxx:cogroupref:`[Microphone] <[MicrophoneN]>`, not :mixxx:cogroupref:`[Microphone1] <[MicrophoneN]>`.

-.. mixxx:control:: [MicrophoneN],enabled
-                   [AuxiliaryN],enabled

-   1 if a channel input is enabled, 0 if not.

-   :range: binary
-   :feedback: Microphone is enabled.

-   .. versionadded:: 1.10.0
-   .. deprecated:: 2.0.0
-      Use :mixxx:coref:`[MicrophoneN],input_configured` instead.

 .. mixxx:control:: [MicrophoneN],input_configured
                    [AuxiliaryN],input_configured